philsturgeon/phil.tech/source/2018-03-01-api-specification-workflow-matures.html.markdown

 We really need a `speccy init` which will create a simple file structure, asking a few questions, and essentially making a hello world.
 Getting folks a basic file to play around with will be a lot more useful than asking them to start from scratch.

 Speccy also really [needs a config file](https://github.com/wework/speccy/issues/14), and somebody is threatening to [make a VS Code plugin](https://twitter.com/DanHerd/status/968221934591889413).

+### Client-side validation

+Not got around to getting anything into production, because... well 👆 & 👇, but I am currently seeking volunteers at work.
+I did whoever write up a whole [guide on using JSON Schema for client-side validation](https://blog.apisyouwonthate.com/the-many-amazing-uses-of-json-schema-client-side-validation-c78a11fbde45) using JavaScript, so let me know how it goes if you try it out.

 ### SDK Generation